 Once data is collected and verified, and a solution is created, the knowledge must then be practically applied within the context of the original purpose for the information quest.

 Recommended Strategy: Instruct students to close all sources so they don’t see them, and not to copy and paste.
 Instead, encourage them to write using their own words.
 They should strive to get as much down as they possibly can, saying what they need to say.
-Afterward, the next steps are for them to go back and reread their sources.
+Afterwards, the next steps are for them to go back and reread their sources.
 In doing so they can pinpoint where ideas came from and how they were able to expand or develop them on their own.

 The final stage is about thoroughly and critically revisiting both the product and the process.
 This involves discussions about how the problem-solving journey could have been more efficient, and how the solution created could be applied to challenges of a similar nature.